 Buying temporary fence means you will need a place to put the fence when it is not in use.
 If you’re working with a large site (and therefore, a large quantity of fence), it may be difficult to find the necessary space to store the fence if you decide to buy.
 Obviously, the more fence you purchase, the more square footage you’ll need to dedicate to storing the fence.
-You will also need to consider whether your storage space is suitable for temporary fence.
-It should be a secure area, and ideally it should be protected from the elements.
-You want to avoid wet conditions in order to maintain the durability of the fence.

-There are many aspects to consider when deciding whether to rent or buy your temporary fence – such as your budget, site restrictions, and available resources.
+There are many aspects to consider when deciding whether to rent or buy your temporary fence – such as your budget, access to storage, and available resources.
 We hope this helps give you an idea of which option will be the most beneficial for you.
 It is always best to consult your sales representative before making a final decision.
 Our sales representatives can help identify the possible challenges and benefits of renting versus buying as they pertain to your specific situation.
 Contact us and we’d be happy to help you make the best decision for your job.

 Have you decided that buying is the way to go?
 Check out When is the Best Time to Buy Fence? to see when you should plan to make your purchase in order to get the best deal.
 Then, read our How to Install Modu-Loc Fence and Best Practices for Installing Modu-Loc Fence posts to achieve an optimal installation every time.